Putting on the Dog

 It’s an aerial view of an open house at Twente Air Base in the Netherlands, taken on September 15, 1979.
 Smack in the middle of the static display lineup is an F-15 Eagle from the 32nd Tactical Fighter Squadron at nearby Soesterberg Air Base, where I was stationed.
 I don’t remember which of my squadron mates flew it over to Twente for the air show, save that it wasn’t me.
 Air shows and open houses are a lot of fun for visiting aviators, and I have wonderful memories of the ones I did over the course of my career, particularly Canadian Forces Base Edmonton-Namao in the mid-1980s and Nellis AFB in 1997 for the 50th anniversary of the USAF.
 Host bases and nations really put on the dog for demo and display aircrews, and that was doubly true of the two I’ve mentioned.

-Back to the photo: I don’t know who took it and can’t credit the photographer, but will assume it’s okay to share.
+Photo credit goes to the RNLAF.
 It’s a great illustration of the variety of fighter, attack, and other aircraft types flown by NATO nations in the 70s and 80s, and spotters can have some fun sorting them all out.
 Several then-active NATO fighters are missing, among them the Draken, flown by Norway and Denmark, the Lightning, flown by the RAF, and the trusty old Super Sabre, a few of which were still flying for Denmark at the time.

 You may spot, toward the bottom left, a small utility helicopter.
 These were operated by the Dutch and other NATO allies, and were built by Messerschmitt-Bölkow-Blohm.
 I know because I once represented the USAF at the funeral of a Dutch F-16 pilot at Leeuwarden Air Base — the Dutch flew me up and back on one of those MBB helos, and let me try my hands and feet on the controls (to be sure, only in straight & level flight over the polders — when it came time to hover and land, I was evicted to the bench seat in back).